1. Introduction and Objectives

 -

-A complex model that processes user queries and generates responses or hints, adapting based on the wildcards used in the game.
+A complex model that processes user queries and generates answers or hints, adapting based on the wildcards used in the game.

 -